This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 RELATED POST: Buying a Motorhome That’s Right for You – All You Need to Know

-Living in a Motorhome Full Time in UK & Europe
+Rules for Living in a Motorhome

-There is no specific law preventing you from full-time motorhome living in UK or Europe, as long as you follow the specific vehicle and residency laws of the country in which you are living or travelling.
+There is no specific law preventing you from full-time motorhome living in the UK or Europe, as long as you follow the specific vehicle and residency laws of the country in which you are living or travelling.

-You must also follow the correct rules regarding where you park or stay in your motorhome, whether that’s at on permanent motorhome sites, wild camping in remote areas or using parking lots for free.
+You must also follow the correct rules regarding where you park or stay in your motorhome, whether that’s on permanent motorhome sites, wild camping in remote areas or using parking lots for free.

 In Europe, living in a camper van has become a bit more complex now that Great Britain and Northern Ireland have left the EU.
 Travelling in Europe has become more complicated because of changes to freedom of movement for United Kingdom citizens in Europe.